Perverse $\mathbb{F}_p$-sheaves on the affine Grassmannian: Perverse -sheaves

 Thus, we have reduced to the case when $\phi$ is the projection $\pi \colon \mathbb{A}_X^d \rightarrow X$.
 We may also assume $X$ is affine, so that there is a closed embedding $i \colon X \rightarrow \mathbb{A}^n$ for some $n$.
 As $\mathcal{F}^\bullet$ is perverse if and only if $Ri_* \mathcal{F}^\bullet$ is perverse, then by the proper base change theorem we can reduce to the case when $\phi$ is the projection $\mathbb{A}^{n+d} \rightarrow \mathbb{A}^n$ onto the first $n$ coordinates.
 In particular, we can assume $X$ is smooth.
 Now the result follows by the Riemann-Hilbert correspondence of Emerton-Kisin, as in the proof of Lemma \ref{smoothp}. \end{proof}

-We can now extend our \'{e}tale descent result (Lemma \ref{etdec}) to the smooth setting.
+Because smooth morphisms admit sections \'{e}tale locally, we can now extend our \'{e}tale descent result (Lemma \ref{etdec}) to the smooth setting.
 Note that we have to restrict to the constructible bounded derived category because this is the only context in which we have proved that pullback along smooth morphisms preserves perversity (Lemma \ref{smoothp}).

 \begin{cor} Let $\{ \phi_i \colon Y_i \rightarrow X\}_{i \in I}$ be a finite family of smooth morphisms from $k$-schemes $Y_i$ such that $X = \bigcup \phi_i(Y_i)$.
 Then the category $P^b_c(X, \mathbb{F}_p)$ satisfies descent with respect to the cover $\{\phi_i\}$. \end{cor}